felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 It is impossible to make progress in a book you don't have access to.
 One can't highlight golden nuggets without a highlighter in hand.
-If you want to get serious about your reading habits, you need to find a way to have these objects available at all times.
+If you want to get serious about your reading habits, you need to find a way to always have these objects available.
 The closer they are to your hands, the better.

 It doesn't have to be complicated.
 If you travel with a bag, that's an